MicrosoftDocs/VBA-Docs/api/Word.EmailOptions.AutoFormatAsYouTypeReplaceHyperlinks.md

 ## Remarks

-Word changes any text that looks like an e-mail address, UNC, or URL to a hyperlink.
+Word changes any text that looks like an email address, UNC, or URL to a hyperlink.
 However, Word does not check the validity of the hyperlink.

 ## Example